odaper/angular-prototype-exemple/README.md

+Sample Task manager app using Angular2
 # angular2-sample-taskmanager
-A sample task manager prototype using Angular2
+The goal of this projet is starting workin with angular2 and be able to create sampleprotytpes.